Virginia Murray Sowell Center for Research and Education in Sensory Disabilities Staff List

 and Education in Sensory Disabilities, Coordinator of the Orientation and Mobility

 Dr. Griffin-Shirley is the Director of the Sowell Center as well as the coordinator for the Orientation and Mobility program and the TTU Graduate School Certificate in Sensory Impairments and Autism.
-Dr. Griffin-Shirley is a Co-Principal Investigator on the Reach Across Texas grant, Project CAT-SI, and Project SASI.
+Dr. Griffin-Shirley is a Co-Principal Investigator on the Reach Across Texas grant, Project CAT-SI, Project SASI, Project INVITE, Project Leadership Challenge and Project TEDD.

 Dr. Leigh Kackley – Coordinator of the Teacher of Students who are Deaf and Hard of